VII.1.- Mud as a form of therapy

-In this didactic unit we want to share our experience with people that have carried out bioconstruction activities with mud.
-Stomping with our feet and building with our hands is an experience that not only benefits us therapeutically from the point of view of the psychic dimension of health, but also from the somatic point of view since it improves blood circulation.
+In this didactic unit we want to share our experience in bioconstruction with mud.
+Stomping with our feet and building with our hands is an experience that benefits us therapeutically from the point of view of the psychic and physical dimension of health.

-Different techniques are used when building with raw subsoil, but in our case we are going to discuss the Cob technique (Figure 7.1).
+Different techniques are used when building with raw subsoil, being all of them very interesting, but in our case, we are going to discuss the Cob technique (Figure VII.1).
 With this technique, we also try to inspire the rescue of self-construction.

-There are several advantages of building with mud: it balances the humidity of the air inside the building, it preserves heat better due to its thermal inertia, it is resistant to seismic activity, it is fireproof, natural buildings like these do not produce rubble, and it is the most efficient from the thermal point of view.
+There are several advantages of building with mud: it balances the humidity of the air inside the building, it preserves an average temperature due to its thermal inertia, it is resistant to seismic activity, it is fireproof, natural buildings like these do not produce rubble, and it is the most efficient from the thermal point of view.

 These advantages are to be considered, especially when comparing to the disadvantages of using cement, which is a highly used material for building that needs a lot of energy, it contaminates when manufactured, it produces pollution, it needs a lot of steel when building with it, a lot of paper for its packaging, and it produces loads of rubble.